UKHomeOffice/oar-ui/README.md

 - Update store and related components to integrate with API responses.
 - Data base/API response to be integrated with UI screen elements.
 - Karma tests to be written.
+- Flow logic of CTReferral pages of Referral type
+- Outcomes page
+- Detection page on CTReferral